Small-time fluctuations for sub-Riemannian diffusion loops: Abstract

 \section{Abstract}

 We study the small-time fluctuations for diffusion processes which are conditioned by their initial and final positions, under the assumptions that the diffusivity has a sub-Riemannian structure and that the drift vector field lies in the span of the sub-Riemannian structure.
 In the case where the endpoints agree and the generator of the diffusion process is non-elliptic at that point, the deterministic Malliavin covariance matrix is always degenerate.
-We show that a suitably rescaled Malliavin covariance matrix is non-degenerate and that a family of rescaled Malliavin covariance matrices is uniformly non-degenerate.
+We identify, after a suitable rescaling, another limiting Malliavin covariance matrix which is non-degenerate, and we show that, with the same scaling, the diffusion Malliavin covariance matrices are uniformly non-degenerate.
 We further show that the suitably rescaled fluctuations of the diffusion loop converge to a limiting diffusion loop, which is equal in law to the loop we obtain by taking the limiting process of the unconditioned rescaled diffusion processes and condition it to return to its starting point.
 The generator of the unconditioned limiting rescaled diffusion process can be described in terms of the original generator.